ReferenceType/H264Sharp/README.md

 <br>https://iopscience.iop.org/article/10.1088/1757-899X/1172/1/012036/pdf</br>

-Library consist of native dll which acts as OpenH264 wrapper/facade and color format converter (YUV <-> RGB,BGR,RGBA,BGRA)
+Library consist of native dll which acts as OpenH264 wrapper/facade and color format converter (YUV <-> RGB,BGR,RGBA,BGRA)<br/>
 C# library is .Net standard wrapper library for this dll and performs PInvoke to handle transcoding.
-## Nuget
+## NuGet

 Install the NuGet package.
 All native dependencies should be automatically installed and resolved.
-- Tested on Windows, Linux, Linux ARM, Android MAUI app(x86 on emulator, Arm64 on Pixel phone).
+- Tested on Windows(x86,x64), Linux(x86,x64,arm32,arm64), Android MAUI app(x64 on emulator, arm on Pixel phone).

 Binaries also provided on [Relases](https://github.com/ReferenceType/H264Sharp/releases).